 Allergies can affect most parts of the body, but we commonly think about nasal allergies.
 In my previous post, I discussed the allergy reaction and its impact on the body.
 The bottom line is that an allergy leads to nasal swelling which makes blood vessels more like to burst with aggressive nose blowing and nose rubbing.

 Symptoms from a cold often look similar to allergies, but your pediatrician may notice differences that require a changed treatment plan.
+Check out this post to learn the best nasal allergy treatments.

 Remember, food allergies may also lead to nasal swelling which leads to those nasty nosebleeds.